kathrinmzl/WanderWallet/README.md

 #### Must-have

-1. As a user, I want to easily understand the main purpose of the app
+1. As a user, I want to easily understand the main purpose of the app, so I know right away how it helps me.

-2. As a user, I want to be able to create a new trip with a budget and dates
+2. As a user, I want to be able to create a new trip with a budget and dates, so I can set the financial framework for my travels.

-3. As a user, I want to see a clear summary of my trip, including budget, expenses and whether I am over, under or on budget
+3. As a user, I want to see a clear summary of my trip, including budget, expenses and whether I am over, under or on budget, so I always know my financial status.

-4. As a user, I want to add new expenses with a date and amount
+4. As a user, I want to add new expenses with a date and amount, so I can keep an accurate record of my spending.

-5. As a user, I want to update an expense if I entered something incorrectly
+5. As a user, I want to update an expense if I entered something incorrectly, so my data stays accurate.

-6. As a user, I want my data to be saved so that I can continue tracking expenses until the end of my trip
+6. As a user, I want my data to be saved so that I can continue tracking expenses until the end of my trip, so I don’t lose progress during the journey.

 #### Should-have

-7. As a user, I want feedback after adding or updating an expense so I know it worked
+7. As a user, I want feedback after adding or updating an expense, so I know my action was successful.

-8. As a user, I want the app to handle errors gracefully so it doesn’t crash unexpectedly
+8. As a user, I want the app to handle errors gracefully so it doesn’t crash unexpectedly, so I can keep using it without interruptions.

 #### Could-have

-9. As a user, I want to track multiple trips at once

-10. As a user, I want to categorize expenses (e.g. food, transport, accommodation)
+9. As a user, I want to categorize expenses (e.g. food, transport, accommodation), so I can see where my money goes.

-11. As a user, I want to see charts of my spending for better insights
+10. As a user, I want to see charts of my spending for better insights, so I can quickly spot patterns.

 ### Features to achieve the goals